holoviz/panel/doc/developer_guide/index.md

 In order to contribute to Panel you will also need [Github account](https://github.com/join) and knowledge of the [*fork and pull request workflow**](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

+### Pip

+First time contributors can get quickly up to speed using `pip` and not `conda`.

+### Conda

+Developing Panel requires a wide range of packages that are not easily and quickly available using pip.
+To make this more manageable, core developers rely heavily on the [conda package manager](https://conda.io/docs/intro.html) for the free [Anaconda](https://anaconda.com/downloads) Python distribution.
+However, ``conda`` can also install non-Python package dependencies, which helps streamline Panel development greatly.
+It is *strongly* recommended that anyone developing Panel also use ``conda``, and the remainder of the instructions will assume that ``conda`` is available.

+To install Conda on any platform, see the [Download conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html) section of the `conda documentation`_.

-## Cloning the Repository
+## Cloning the Project

 The source code for the Panel project is hosted on [GitHub](https://github.com/holoviz/panel).

+### First time contributors

 To clone the source repository

 - Go to [github.com/holoviz/panel](https://github.com/holoviz/panel)
 - [Fork the repository](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository)